By Dr. Schatzle

 - You know better.

-- Give or Get Off.
+- Give or Get Off or Get Busy.

 Your board should be donating 50% of your annual operating needs.
 Not your total budget, but 50% of the basic salaries and light bills.
 And all board members should be aggressive net promoters of your cause and mission.
 Board members should each have their own fundraising goal, and they should own it as a group and individually.
 Don’t solicit Board members for an annual gift – you have enough to do without having to babysit your own board, who are more responsible than anyone for the financial health of the organization.